 We examine patients of all ages, and enjoy taking care of your child’s eyes.
 The exam process for children is a bit different than for an adult.
 Our doctors and staff will make the exam process a breeze for your child.

-- Lastly, the doctor will check the refractive error of the child as well as the balance of the eye muscles, to make sure conditions such as amblyopia (lazy eye), far sightedness, near sightedness, and astigmatism do not exist, and if they do, determine a plan to correct them.
+- Lastly, the doctor will check the refractive error of the child as well as the balance of the eye muscles.
+This makes sure conditions such as amblyopia (lazy eye), far sightedness, near sightedness, and astigmatism do not exist.
+If any of these conditions are discovered, the doctor will determine a plan to correct them.
 We often use a cartoon automated chart so the child can have fun while they have an exam.